check-spelling-sandbox/wpt/tools/wptrunner/docs/config.rst

 A configuration file can be passed using the ``--config`` command line argument.
-If no argument is supplied then ``wptrunner.ini`` in the current working directory will be used, if it exists, otherwise ``wptrunner.default.ini`` in the wptrunner directory.
+If no argument is supplied then ``wptrunner.ini`` in the current working directory will be used, if it exists; otherwise, ``wptrunner.default.ini`` in the wptrunner directory.
 Only a single configuration file is used.